rsdn/CodeJam/README.md

 * ExpressionExtensions - all visitor related functionality excluded due to expression tree incompatibility
 * MemberAccessor/TypeAccessor - excluded due to expression tree incompatibility
 * ComparerBuilder - excluded due to absence of TypeAccessor and MemberAccessor classes
-* Enumerable.ToDiagnosticString - excluded due to absence of TypeAccessor class
 * PerfTests package not support FW 3.5 at all.

 ### Contribute!